common-fate/docs-archive/docs/approvals/sso/okta.md

 Name your token and click **Create Token**.

-A pop up will appear showing your access token, leave this open and continue with the configure setup below.
+A pop up will appear showing your access token, leave this open and continue with the configuration setup below.

 ### Running Gdeploy Commands